aninditadash/javascript_basics/README.md

 ### **Immediately Invoked Function Expressions (IIFE)**

 An IIFE is a code pattern that directly calls a function defined as an expression.
 Instead of saving the function in a variable, the function is immediately invoked.
+They are executed immediately after they are defined.

 ```
 const num = 2;